rust-lang/rust/doc/rust.md

 pure fn nonempty_list<T>(ls: list<T>) -> bool { pure_length(ls) > 0u }
 ~~~~

-In this example, `nonempty_list` is a predicate---it can be used in a
-typestate constraint---but the auxiliary function `pure_length` is
-not.

 *TODO:* should actually define referential transparency.

 The effect checking rules previously enumerated are a restricted set of
 typechecking rules meant to approximate the universe of observably
 referentially transparent Rust procedures conservatively.
 Sometimes, these
 rules are *too* restrictive.
 Rust allows programmers to violate these rules by
-writing predicates that the compiler cannot prove to be referentially
+writing pure functions that the compiler cannot prove to be referentially
 transparent, using an escape-hatch feature called "unchecked blocks".
 When
 writing code that uses unchecked blocks, programmers should always be aware
 that they have an obligation to show that the code *behaves* referentially